deweylab/CellO/README.md

 `pip install cello`

-### Overview

-CellO uses a supervised machine learning classifier to classify the cell types within a dataset.
-There are two modes in which one can use CellO: within Python in conjunction with [Scanpy](), or with the command lines.
-Please refer to sections below for more information.

-### Using CellO from within Python
+## Running CellO from within Python

 CellO's API interfaces with the Scanpy Python library and can integrate into a more general single-cell analysis pipeline.
 For an example on how to use CellO with Scanpy, please see the [tutorial]().

 This tutorial can also be executed from a Google Colab notebook in the cloud: [https://colab.research.google.com/drive/1lNvzrP4bFDkEe1XXKLnO8PZ83StuvyWW?usp=sharing](https://colab.research.google.com/drive/1lNvzrP4bFDkEe1XXKLnO8PZ83StuvyWW?usp=sharing).

-### Using CellO from the command line
+## Running CellO from the command line

 CellO takes as input a gene expression matrix.
 CellO accepts data in multiple formats:
 * TSV: tab-separated value